MarkusFerdinandDablander/Rational_Neural_Graph_Fingerprints_tf_2_keras/README.md

     - https://github.com/keiserlab/keras-neural-graph-fingerprint/blob/master/NGF/layers.py.

-The scripts auxiliary_functions_atom_bond_features, auxiliary_functions_graph_tensorion and auxiliary_functions_neural_graph_convolutions contain useful auxiliary functions which were taken from the keiser-lab implementation with only minor changes.
+The scripts auxiliary_functions_atom_bond_features, auxiliary_functions_graph_tensorion and auxiliary_functions_neural_graph_convolutions contain useful auxiliary functions which were also taken from the keiser-lab implementation with only minor changes.